janhq/jan/docs/docs/about/about.md

 Our mission is to allow humans and businesses to own their AI, with the right to tinker, repair and innovate.

-### Ideal Customer

-Our ideal customer is an AI enthusiast who wants to solve problems with open source AI.

 ### Problem

-Our ideal customer is usually motivated to find an alternative to OpenAI for the following reasons:
+Jan exists to provide solutions for the following problems.

 *Control*
-- Control (e.g. no vendor lock-in)
+- Control (e.g. preventing vendor lock-in)
 - Stability (e.g. runs predictably every time)
 - Local-use (e.g. for speed, or for airgapped environments)